andrewarabian/Bash-Scripts/README.md

-# Bash Scripts Collection
+# Bash Scripts

-A growing collection of Bash scripts focused on Linux system administration, automation, and performance tuning.
-Each script is designed to be clear, portable, and easily modifiable for personal or educational use.
+A collection of Bash scripts for Linux system administration, automation, and performance tuning.
+Each script is written for clarity and practical use.

-## Purpose
+### Purpose

 To provide practical, real-world examples of Bash scripting for managing and optimizing Linux systems — from automation tasks to monitoring and configuration helpers.

-## Structure
+### Structure

 Scripts are organized by function: